Newstalk ZB: 2011–present

 The TNS T2 2013 commercial radio survey showed the network had 11.4% of audiences aged over 10, and had the most listened-to breakfast show in the country.
 It came as Rachel Smalley became host of the newly created Early Edition programme.
 The same survey in 2014 showed Newstalk ZB lost 0.3% market share but gained 7,600 listeners during a time when other NZME radio stations were in decline.
 It has also been observed that ZB and Mai FM are the only stations that can be received by car radios in used imported cars from Japan — of which New Zealand is a large market – due to the Japanese FM band spanning 76–90 MHz instead of the standard 88–108 MHz band.

 Host Rachel Smalley apologised in April 2014 after describing New Zealand women over 72 kilograms as "heifers" and a "bunch of lardos" during an ad break when she believed her microphone was off.
 The comments were reported and criticised in several local and international media outlets, including news.com.au and the Daily Mail.
 In a tearful apology the following morning, she described her comments as deeply offensive, stupid and judgemental and said she deeply regretted her choice of words.
 The Broadcasting Standards Authority rejected complaints against the comments, saying they were neither calculated nor deliberate.

 Blogger Cameron Slater was a regular commentator on the drive programme for several years, and has been both critical and supportive of the station's positions in the past.
 In 2013, the Broadcasting Standards Authority rejected complaints against Slater over his suggestions that openly gay Labour MP Grant Robertson "enjoys being stabbed from behind" – and Newstalk ZB defended what they argued was "robust, irreverent, edgy" debate.
 In 2014, he participated in a series of one-hour pre-election panel discussions on the drive programme.
 He retained the position following the release of the Nicky Hager book Dirty Politics.
 However, left-wing commentators called for him to be taken off-air or resign.

-The Broadcasting Standards Authority upheld a complaint about an editorial on the Israeli shelling of UNRWA Gaza shelters during the Israel-Gaza conflict.
-The authority found the programme had overstated the number of people killed in the bombing of the Rafah Preparatory A Boys School and had wrongly condemned Israel of targeting civilians and killing every civilian inside.
-Newstalk ZB argued the number of fatalities was irrelevant to the broader point, but the authority said the right to express opinions in editorials did not justify factually inaccurate and misleading statements.

 According to Lonely Planet in 2014, the station provided a forum for "the most lively discussions on New Zealand issues".
 Conspiracy theorists, veganism advocates, victims of sexual assault, and housing activists have called talkback.
 Regular callers include an urban Māori man, a state housing beneficiary, a security guard, a Timaru pensioner, a West Coast grandmother, a dairy farmer, a Dutch butcher and several taxi drivers.

+In late September 2023, NZME launched ZB Plus, a digital subscription publication.
+Blogger Philip Crump, known by his pseudonymous political blogging, was named as the editor.
+Contributors included former MPs Muriel Newman and Katherine Rich, NZME head of business Fran O'Sullivan and former businessman and podcaster Bruce Cotterill.
+The publication's most notable set of stories reported on shoplifting allegations against former MP Golriz Ghahraman.
+By late June 2024, the website had been folded back into the New Zealand Herald.